handmade uk iso tenkeyless

 i couldn't find any premade PCBs in ISO for not a stupid amount of money, and handwiring my own is a much cheaper option than getting PCBs cut.

-my first handmade keyboard was shit - it used gateron blues, a (badly) 3D printed chassis [sick68] and a teensy 2.0. i forgot to buy stabilizers, but the concept was sound and worked.
+my first handmade keyboard was shit - it used gateron blues, a (badly) 3D printed chassis [sick68] and a teensy 2.0. i forgot to buy stabilizers, but the concept was sound and it worked.

 - teensy 2.0